-Notes: This table reports on the effect on subsequent doctor attendance of flagging on an online dash-board the fact that a clinic had three or more staff absent to a senior policymaker.
+Notes: This table reports on the effect on subsequent doctor attendance of flagging on an online dashboard the fact that a clinic had three or more staff absent to a senior policymaker.
 Clinics were flagged in red on an online dashboard if three or more of the seven staff were absent in one or more health inspections of the clinic 11 to 25 days prior to an unannounced visit by our survey enumerators.
-The Discontinuity sample limits to facility reports in which either two or three staff were absent (the threshold to trigger the underreporting red flag).
+The data sample limits to facility reports in which either two or three staff were absent (the threshold to trigger the underreporting red flag).
 In addition, the sample in all columns is limited to 'Monitoring the Monitors' treatment districts due to the necessity of the web dashboard for flagging clinics.
 All regressions include survey wave fixed effects.
 LHWs are Lady Health Workers and SHNS are School Health and Nutrition Supervisors.
-Standard errors clustered at the clinic level reported in parentheses.
+Standard errors clustered at the clinic level are reported in parentheses. p < 0.1, p < 0.05, p < 0.01.